proteinreport/proteinreport.org/content/events/cellular-agriculture-asia-summit-2022/index.md

 weight: 5000
 uuid: 10657
 ---
-<p>From cell-based meat and dairy, learn from the leaders across sectors in the cellular agriculture industry.
-Whether you're looking to discover the ecosystem landscape or understand the scaling challanges to commercialize - we've got you covered with a wide range of presentations, panel discussions, and networking sessions.</p>
+From cell-based meat and dairy, learn from the leaders across sectors in the cellular agriculture industry.
+Whether you\'re looking to discover the ecosystem landscape or understand the scaling challanges to commercialize - we\'ve got you covered with a wide range of presentations, panel discussions, and networking sessions.